How to Open Images Using Camera RAW in Photoshop

 Today I’m looking at how to open Camera Raw in Photoshop so you can use it to edit your photos.
 I’m aiming to clear up some of the confusion caused by the way Camera Raw opens depending on the type of image you’re editing.
 I’ll also be covering how to open Camera Raw as a Smart Filter to preserve adjustments between Photoshop sessions.

 Simple Steps to Open Camera Raw in Photoshop

 If time’s short and you need to open an image using Camera Raw in Photoshop, the following steps will help.
 If you want to understand more detail, skip this, and move to the next section.

 - In Photoshop select “File | Open” from the Photoshop menu.
 This displays the Open File dialog.

-Whilst it’s simple to open Camera RAW in Photoshop, there’s much more you can do as this tutorial explains.
+Whilst it’s simple to open Camera Raw in Photoshop, there’s much more you can do as the rest of this tutorial explains.

 Of course, RAW converters have developed significantly over time and now do so much more than demosaic the RAW file.
 Most now offer advanced editing feature and tools which you can use to apply adjustments to the RAW data in the conversion process.
 And it isn’t just RAW files they work with; you can also use these tools to adjust and edit image files like TIFF’s and JPEG’s.